-Return in 2019 with work program that addresses:
+Return in 2019 with work program that applies the Economic Value Atlas to address:

-- Changes in the mix of jobs
+- Changes in the mix of jobs.

-- Changes in where businesses locate and how they use space
+- Changes in where businesses locate and how they use space.

-- How employees and goods get around support the economy
+- How employees and goods get around support the economy.

-- Equitable growth
+- Equitable growth.

-- Infrastructure investment needs
+- Infrastructure investment needs.